Multiverse/Multiverse-Inventories/.github/ISSUE_TEMPLATE/request-a-feature.md

     Multiverse-NetherPortals: https://github.com/Multiverse/Multiverse-NetherPortals/issues
     Multiverse-SignPortals: https://github.com/Multiverse/Multiverse-SignPortals/issues

-Not sure if your feature fits in Multiverse-Core?
+Not sure if your feature fits in Multiverse-Inventories?
 Feel free to ask on our Discord
 server: https://discord.gg/NZtfKky

-If you have a feature suggestion for Multiverse-Core, read the following tips:
+If you have a feature suggestion for Multiverse-Inventories, read the following tips:

 1. Fill out the template.
       This will help us understand what you're requesting and why you want us